Tag Archives: Church

 Posted on 27.
 Jan, 2011 by Kenny.

 I’m at the end of my two week series of sex, porn and children’s ministry and I want to cram in a few last bits of information.
 A friend of mine who heard about this series sent me some links to share.
 She’sÂ continuingÂ to track down some additional resources, but she remember when studying marketing in college a few years ago she learned how the porn industry strategically marketed toward 11-17 year olds knowing that they were the largest user base and that if they got hooked (addicted) as a teenager, they’d be a customer for life.
-She remember reading how the porn industry used school textbooks to learn what kids would be searching for when working on projects to optimize search results so that kids would likely stumble across their content.… Read the rest
+She remember reading how the porn industry used school textbooks to learn what kids would be searching for when working on projects to optimize search results so that kids would likely stumble across their content.
+I don’t have the study or documentation to back that up, but my friend is looking for that resource now.

 Posted on 26.
 Jan, 2011 by Kenny.